THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Wherever you are, you’ll want somewhere away from light pollution.

-You may have to go farther afield than your neighborhood, with light pollution currently impacting the abodes of 80% of the North Americans.
+You may have to go farther afield than your neighborhood, with light pollution currently impacting the abodes of 80% of North Americans.

 Finding the Dark Sky Places near me